-Historically, intranets were costly and time-consuming, dreaded by all involved.
-The architecture was confusing, the technology wasn’t consumer friendly, and deciding which content to migrate over from a legacy service was a slog.
+Historically, intranets were costly and time-consuming projects, dreaded by all involved.
+The architecture was confusing, the technology wasn’t consumer friendly, and deciding which content to migrate from a legacy service was a slog.

 However, where old, custom, or migrated intranets would take anywhere from eight to 48 months to deploy, and demanded devoted teams, modern intranets have much faster implementation times.
-The fast and lightweight approach doesn't stop at the intranet software itself.
-It also involves an agile approach and mindset to create value within days or week and not months or years.
+And the quick and lightweight approach doesn't stop at the intranet software itself.
+It also involves an agile approach and mindset to create value within days or weeks, not months or years.

 How to Optimize the Process of Building an Intranet